NEW: Check our new hosted service COZYROC Cloud ...

 What's New

-- Fixed: Failed with error "Invalid object name 'SYS.OBJECTS'" when using case-sensitive database (Thank you, Annette).
+- Fixed: Failed with error "Invalid object name 'SYS.OBJECTS'" when using a case-sensitive database (Thank you, Annette).

 - Fixed: Insert failed in the temporary table with identity column (Thank you, David).